Home

 Game A game is won by the player or pair first scoring 11 points unless both players or pairs score 10 points, when a game shall be won by the first player or pair subsequently gaining a lead of 2 points.

-Gluing-up The act of affixing table tennis rubbers to the blade with table tennis glue.
-Often repeated at regular intervals in order to increase the playing speed of the rubber.
+Gluing-up The act of affixing table tennis rubbers to the blade with table tennis glue (particularly with "speed" glue which was repeated at regular intervals in order to increase the playing speed of the rubber, but this is no longer permitted).

 H